 PARIS Oct 3 French lawmakers on Thursday took

-aim at Amazon in a bid to protect local bookshops by
+aim at Amazon to protect local bookshops by voting

-voting through a law that bars online booksellers from offering
+through a law that bars online booksellers from offering free

-free delivery to customers on top of a maximum 5 percent
+delivery to customers on top of a maximum 5 percent discount on

 The law is part of France's broader regulation of book